SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Connectors/ActionofConnectors/ConnectWithPort/README.md

 #Connections with ports

-This sample demonstrate how to remove a connector at runtime.
+This sample demonstrates how to remove a connector at runtime.
 The connector can be removed from the diagram at runtime by using the Remove method.